astroinfo-hacks/2023-galaxy-zoo-llm/README.md

 ## Rationale

-The rationale of this project is to leverage existing Multi-Modal Large Models (MLMs) to engage meaningfully with astronomical images.
+The rationale of this project is to leverage existing Large Multi-Modal Models (LMMs) to engage meaningfully with astronomical images.
 The overarching goal is to build a fine-tuned Language and Vision Model such as LlaVA on a curated dataset from the Galaxy Zoo project.

 ![image](assets/galaxy.png)